ZsofiaCsajbok/Mplus-Structural-Eqation-Modelling-syntaxes/README.md

 # Mplus-Structural-Eqation-Modelling-syntaxes
-Codes of my Structural Equation Modelling (SEM) projects, mostly published analyses and their associated figures.
+Codes of my Structural Equation Modelling (SEM) projects, published analyses.
+See the figures, detailed descriptions of the analyses through the links in the descriptions.

 Formánek, T., Csajbók, Z., Wolfová, K., Kučera, M., Tom, S., Aarsland, D., & Cermakova, P. (2020).
 Trajectories of depressive symptoms and associated patterns of cognitive decline.
 Scientific reports, 10(1), 1-11.